Suicide Hotline Manager

 Is yours a 24-hr hotline?
 What time(s) of day do you receive the most calls?

-Asked by Chris over 12 years ago
+Asked by Chris almost 13 years ago

 Some hotlines are twenty-four hours, but with budget cuts affecting all areas of mental health, there are fewer and fewer of them.
 Calls really vary throughout the day, but I would say that the morning seems to be a busy time from what I have observed and heard.
 When people wake up and realize that they are still depressed, still lonely, still stuck where they were yesterday, they often need some help getting the day started.